zongzw-learn/learn-consul/README.md

 # learn-consul

-This is a practice level for experiencing consul: setups, APIs and CLIs.
+This is a practice level repo for experiencing consul: setups, APIs and CLIs.

 Welcome everyone to contribute more examples to this repository for other's references.